Testing Upgrades & Migration v0.1.0

 For example, [assembly: CollectionBehavior("MyNamespace.MyCollectionFactory", "MyAssembly")] must be converted to [assembly: CollectionBehavior(typeof(MyNamespace.MyCollectionFactory))].

-Step 9: Inheriting from FactAttribute or TheoryAttribute
+Step 8: Inheriting from FactAttribute or TheoryAttribute (if applicable)

 Identify if there are any custom attributes that inherit from FactAttribute or TheoryAttribute.
 These custom user-defined attributes must now provide source information.
 For example, if the attribute looked like this: